michaeldll/hunter-gatherer-boilerplate/README.md

 # hunter-gatherer boilerplate

+A Typescript and WebGL boilerplate.
 As barebones I'm willing to go.
-You probably don't want to use this.

 Featuring:

-- Few dependencies
+- Live reload
-- Fast build times
 - Typescript, GLSL and SASS support
+- Few dependencies and fast build times thanks to `esbuild`

 ## How to develop :